Bahria Icon Tower

-Bahria Icon Tower is a recently on-hold skyscraper complex in the seaside municipality of Clifton in Karachi, Pakistan.
+Bahria Icon Tower is a skyscraper complex in the seaside municipality of Clifton in Karachi, Pakistan.
 The complex includes a 62-storey tower, which at 980 ft, is the tallest building in Pakistan and among the tallest buildings in South Asia.
 The complex also includes an adjacent 42-storey building and is owned by the Bahria Town Group.
+The construction of Bahria Icon Tower was started in 2009 and completed in March 2016.
+Further development of the complex has been on hold since 2021.